jeroenpeeters/thesis/thesis/source/83_appendix_1_team4.md

 Property        Value
 ------------    ---------
-Date            x
+Date            19-12-2016 14:00
-Duration        x
+Duration        1:10
 Present         ***I:**** interviewer
                 ***S***: developer 1
                 ***J***: tester 1
-Team members    3
+Team members    4
 Team size       Small
 Project size    Small

 ### Transcript {.unnumbered}

 This paragraph contains the annotated transcript of the interview.
-Three developers took part.
+One developer and one tester took part.
 Since the interview was in Dutch the transcript is also in Dutch.
 Annotations are in English.

 S: developer
 J: tester